This post was originally published on DIY Network’s blog Made + Remade in October 2013.

 Boo!
-In conjunction with Jo-Ann Fabric and Craft Stores, I’m bringing you a very, very spooky DIY project to entice your Halloween spirit.
+Here’s a very, very spooky DIY project to entice your Halloween spirit.
 And by spooky, I mean very, very cute.
 And squishy.
 Hauntingly adorable?

-One of my most favorite fabrics is grizzly craft fur, and this time, I chose solid black, which is the perfect material for a black bat pillow.
-A spooky pillow like the kind of creative DIY accent you would consider adorning your sofa with during the month of October.
-Or the kind of thing a child with a love for the creepy might find herself wanting to snuggle with nightly.
-What I’m insinuating is that ours will probably not go into holiday storage.
-We named him Batty — he’s family.
-He’ll have his own stocking come Christmas.
+A spooky pillow like this silly thing is a creative DIY accent you would consider adorning your sofa with during the month of October.
+Or, the kind of thing a child with a love for the creepy might find herself wanting to snuggle with nightly.
+What I’m insinuating is that ours will probably not go into holiday storage (2023: He hasn’t).
+We named him Flatty (Flat Batty) — and he’s family.

 Keep on reading to see how to make your own “spooky” Halloween decor for your own #spookyspaces!